-Fat freezing is entirely non-surgical, so you can get on with your life immediately after treatment.
+Fat freezing is non-surgical so you can get on with your day immediately after treatment.

-Make sure that you drink plenty of water – at least 2 litres per day – and avoid too much caffeine and alcohol.
+Avoid too much caffeine and alcohol, and make sure that you drink plenty of water – at least 2 litres per day – to help the lymphatic system flush out the fat cells.

 How many treatments will I need?

-Most people start to see the difference after 3 weeks, with the full effects noticeable after around 5 weeks.
+Most people start to see the difference after 5 weeks, with the full effects noticeable after 12 weeks.

 Where does the fat go?

-After the fat cells are destroyed, they are naturally removed over the following weeks by the body’s waste processing plant – the lymphatic system and the liver.
+After treatment, they are naturally broken down by the body’s waste-processing plant – the lymphatic system and the liver.
 Put simply, you flush them out when you go to the loo.